 - The first stanza represents a divination of sorts.
 You throw the seed in the wind and look to where it lands.
 If it all lands on the earth and soil its a good omen.
 If it doesn’t it signifies how much will be lost.

-- The second stanza represent the day in which the seed should be sewn.
+- The second stanza represent the day for planting seeds and when they should be sewn.
 This is a Friday where the dew will bless the seed and cause it to start germinating.
 In case your wondering braird is an old english word for Sprout or shoot.

 - The third stanza is about blessing the garden to grow. its walking a round sunrise, rightways (Deosil) whilst calling on god and the angels.
 Here we have the significant Celtic numbers of 3 and 9 and Ariel and Gabriel are called upon.
 Make of that what you will.